If you’ve ever wondered “What is Audible?” then you’re not alone – here’s your complete guide.

 Kindle Unlimited (KU) is an ebook membership plan that allows you to choose from 2 million titles.
 It also offers magazine subscriptions and audiobooks numbering in the thousands, all of which you can access through a Kindle device or app.

 With the KU plan, you have access to ten titles at a time, which you can keep in your library as long as you want.
 To get more, you’ll have to return some items.
-Kindle Unlimited and audiobooks do cross over in a couple places:
+Kindle Unlimited and audiobooks do cross over in a couple of places:

-- Some Audible books are available through KU, though you shouldn’t expect to find the same wealth of titles as you would through the main platform.
+2. Some Audible books are available through KU, though you shouldn’t expect to find the same wealth of titles as you would through the main platform.

 Returning Audible Audiobooks